Zen Arcade: Recording and production

 "Eight Miles High" was also recorded at the sessions and released as a non-album single in April 1984.
 In a 2019 interview with Stereogum, Mould talked about the track, saying, "Everything we did in the studio, basic tracks, was first take.
 We did not want to use one of the songs from the album as a warm up track.
 We would jam a little.
 We had to do something, so that was the first song.
 We did that, and I did vocals right away to warm up.
 It's a pretty crazy vocal take.
-It became this calling card, at the moment, for the band, coming out right before Zen Arcade.
+It became this calling card, at the moment, for the band, coming out right before Zen Arcade".

-"Something I Learned Today" and "Newest Industry" were the album's only songs that were not recorded in one take.